Screenings & Immunization Guidelines for Women

 - Hepatitis B. This is a three-shot immunization now given to all children and teenagers.

 - Hepatitis A. This two-shot immunization is given to women traveling to third-world countries with poor food-handling conditions.
 (The second shot can be administered 6 to 12 months after the first.)

 - Varivax®.
 This two-shot immunization is given to nonpregnant women who did not have chicken pox during childhood to prevent chicken pox during pregnancy.

-- Zostavax® (shingles vaccine).
+- Shingrix® (shingles vaccine).
 This is available for adults ages 50 and older.
 Most adults should receive the vaccine at about age 60 or older.
 (Check with your insurance company regarding coverage.)